bat/bat/INSTALL.md

 ### Required: ROOT

 ROOT is an object-oriented data-analysis framework.
 You can obtain it from http://root.cern.ch/.
 Since BAT version 0.4.2 a ROOT version 5.22 or later is needed to compile and run BAT.
+ROOT 6 is supported as well.

-Please, check your linux distribution for the availability of precompiled packages on your system.
+Please check your linux distribution for the availability of precompiled packages on your system.
 Many distributions offer the ROOT packages, albeit older versions.

 #### Note